awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-attachiamtoinstance.md

 **Document Steps**

-1. aws:executeAwsApi \- DescribeInstanceProfile \- Find the IAM instance profile attached to the Amazon EC2 instance\.
+1. aws:executeAwsApi \- DescribeInstanceProfile \- Find the IAM instance profile attached to the EC2 instance\.

-1. aws:branch \- CheckInstanceProfileAssociations \- Check the IAM instance profile attached to the Amazon EC2 instance\.
+1. aws:branch \- CheckInstanceProfileAssociations \- Check the IAM instance profile attached to the EC2 instance\.

    1. If an IAM instance profile is attached and `ForceReplace` is set to `true`:

-      1. aws:executeAwsApi \- DisassociateIamInstanceProfile \- Disassociate the IAM instance profile from the Amazon EC2 instance\.
+      1. aws:executeAwsApi \- DisassociateIamInstanceProfile \- Disassociate the IAM instance profile from the EC2 instance\.

    1. aws:executeAwsApi \- ListInstanceProfilesForRole \- List instance profiles for the IAM role provided\.